 - Founded in 2008, based in San Francisco

 - Total funding: over $4.4b from TCV, Andreesen, Sequoia, Greylock and others

 Airbnb is an online community marketplace for people to list, discover, and book accommodations around the world.

-Airbnb acquired Hamburg-based Accoleo in June 2011, which Georg Bauser, one of Expansion Partner’s Managing Directors, co-founded in 2010.
-Shortly thereafter, Airbnb contracted with a Berlin based internationalization consultancy where Christopher was a Managing Director.
+In June 2011, Airbnb acquired Hamburg-based Accoleo, an online accommodation marketplace that was co-founded by Georg Bauser—one of Expansion Partner’s founders—in 2010.
+Shortly thereafter, Airbnb contracted with a Berlin-based internationalization consultancy where Christopher Cederskog, Expansion Partner’s other founder, was a Managing Director.